Larry-Volz/React_pokedex/README.md

-# Getting Started with Create React App
+# React Pokedex
+Simple Pokedex application written in React.
+Just deals two hands and compares them.
+An exercise in create-react-app and structuring with React syntax.

+## Note
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts